0nix/ggj21/twine/evidence_questioning.md

 [You say nothing]

 You leave the Lieutenant and the Sergeant to have their own little standoff and argue it out.
 You tune it out.
 You look at the picture of Nadine Leitzka, the only one the Ministry has on her file.
+She squirms and wriggles in her cell at this very moment, and even then she remains defiant.

+It's those eyes.
+They're daggers.

 What is she?

 Who is she?

-What could she be trying to accomplish?

 ...